ExtremeFLOW/neko/doc/pages/developer-guide/run_time_selectable_types.md

 So, what needs to be done to add a new LES model?
-Simple, one creates a new type descending from `les_model_t`, implements all the deferred routines, adds the type name to the known types of the factory, and finally expands the `if` statement in the factory to allocated to the new type given the corresponding type name.
+Simple, one creates a new type descending from `les_model_t`, implements all the deferred routines, adds the type name to the known types of the factory, and finally expands the `if` statement in the factory to allocate to the new type given the corresponding type name.
 The same steps are followed for a lot of other functionality!
 There are some minor variations, for example, not all factories initialize the object, some just allocate it and leave the construction to the callee.
 Eventually these